Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 The fix quality indicator written by APPro provides some additional insights, both in terms of solution quality and the manner in which fields are written to FIT files, including how they persist if they are not updated in time for the next FIT record.
 The [FitContributor](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html) documentation mentions an issue with time sensitive data, how values may be lost if not already written, and there is also an implication that values will persist, if not updated.

-One possible explanation of repeated values is that values are being be lost (i.e. second manifestiation, as described in the Garmin documentation), or carried forward if they are not updated in time for the record being written to the FIT file.
+One possible explanation of repeated values is that values are being be lost (i.e. second manifestiation, as described in the Garmin documentation), or carried forward if they are not updated in time for the next record being written to the FIT file.
 Whatever the cause it seems to be far more common on the Forerunner 255 than on the Fenix 7 Pro, and it is yet to be convincingly demonstrated that it is more likely when GNSS reception is poor.

-The COROS files provided limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they did give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
-The normal value for a clear sky was 0.4 and values exceeding 3.0 (sometimes up to 5.0) occurred when wrapped in foil.
+The COROS files provide limited insight, due to the heavy filtering that COROS apply to the latitude + longitude data, but they do give an idea of the typical ranges for HDOP from the Airoha AG3335M, both when the watch has a clear view of the sky, and when it is wrapped in foil.
+The normal value for a clear sky is 0.4 and values exceeding 3.0 (sometimes up to 5.0) occur when the watch is wrapped in foil.

 The Garmin [fix quality](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Quality-module) indicator fluctuates between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) when the watches are wrapped in foil, which tells us that it's always using at least 4 satellites (due to the 3D fix).
 The difference between 3 (QUALITY_USABLE) and 4 (QUALITY_GOOD) is HDOP < 3.0 or > 3.0, and for the AG3335M (or any multi-GNSS chipset) a HDOP > 3 would be expected to produce really poor PVT solutions.